If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 The exam is more straightforward for students since it only measures candidates to the C1 level.

-2. Who Conduct The Exams?
+2. Who Conducts the Exams?

 The Instituto Cervantes, the National Autonomous University of Mexico, the University of Salamanca, and the University of Buenos Aires promote and certify the SIELE exam.